 This blog is a copy of our Winter 2023 newsletter that we sent out earlier this morning.
 You can sign up here if you want to be on that list.

 This past year has been quite a roller coaster for Sara and me, and we are both so grateful for all the love, support, prayers, and words of insight that many of you have shared with us along this stretch of the journey.
-We have also been richly blessed that our story has encouraged others of you to take a deeper look into their own story or marriage and to lean into the greater grace that allows the life of God to shine even brighter.
+We have also been richly blessed that our story has encouraged others of you to take a deeper look into your own story or marriage and to lean into the greater grace that allows the life of God to shine even brighter.
 The community surrounding us has enriched our journey with wisdom and encouragement and has lightened our load, as I hope we have theirs.

 That said, I also know that our story has been painful for some people to hear.
 It can be incredibly challenging for those suffering similar pain or darkness who have not yet found their way through it.
 One person told me they couldn’t finish Wayne’s Happiest Day Ever because my joy was just too overwhelming for them.
 I understand how someone who’s stuck could feel that way, and I’m always sorry to hear I’ve added to one’s pain.
 At the same time, however, I wanted people to know that moments of agony can also be followed by seasons of great joy.
 Sara and I want nothing more in this season than to encourage those who feel adrift in their journey.
 Father loves you, too, and has a way forward for you.